nortikin/sverchok/docs/nodes/list_mutators/polygon_sort.rst

 Modes
 -----
-The modes corespond to different sorting criteria and each one has a quanitity by which the polygons are sorted.
+The modes correspond to different sorting criteria and each one has a quanitity by which the polygons are sorted.
 * P : In this mode the polygons are sorted by the distance from the center of each polygon to the given point P.
 * D : In this mode the polygons are sorted by the projection component of polygon center vector along the given direction D.
 * A : In this mode the polygons are sorted by the area of the polygons.